huawei-openlab/oct/tools/bundleValidator/README.md

-The `bundle` verifies:

-## spec/bundle
+#Bundle tool

+##Generate a config.json and runtime.json
+Provide a template config.json and runtime.json.
+`
+./bundle -o config.json gc
+./bundle -o runtime.json gr
+`
+or
+`
+./bundle gc > config.json
+./bundle gr > runtime.json
+`

+##Verify a bundle
-Verify whether a bundle is valid, with all the required files and all the required attributes.
+It verifies whether a bundle is valid, with all the required files and all the required attributes.
-Since the `bundle` spec is not decide yet, now just check if `config.json`, `runtime.json` and `rootfs` were accessbile.
+`
+./bundle vb demo-bundle
+./bundle vc demo-bundle/config.json
+./bundle vr demon-bundle/runtime.json
+`

+#Development design
+##One spec struct, one validate function
 The validation work is done by .go files in the `libspec` directory.
-These .go files follows the .go files in [specs](https://github.com/opencontainers/specs) closely in order to make the validation clearly, for example:
+These .go files follows the .go files in [specs](https://github.com/opencontainers/specs) closely in order to make the validation clearly, for example, here is the 'Spec' struct:

 ```
-spec/config.go
+opencontainers/specs/config.go

 // Spec is the base configuration for the container.
 It specifies platform
 // independent configuration.